 If vaccine side effects are going to occur, they usually happen within a few months of getting a vaccine.

-So while people are concerned about potential long-term side effects, they are simply not being reported by trial participants who are now 8+ months post-vaccine, nor by the 200 million people who had received the vaccine by the end of February, nor by the 905 million people who have received a vaccine as of April 19.
+While people are concerned about potential long-term side effects, they are simply not being reported by trial participants who are now a year post-vaccine, nor by the nearly 2 billion people worldwide who have received a vaccine (as of June 30, 2021).

 All safety concerns are taken seriously, no matter how rare.

 After six women of the 6.8 million people who received the Janssen (Johnson & Johnson) vaccine reported getting blood clots, the FDA and CDC called for an immediate pause in the use of the vaccine on April 13.
-Despite the fact that the number of affected people is incredibly small, that this adverse reaction is incredibly rare, and that it has not yet been established if the vaccine was the cause of the blood clots, the FDA and CDC acted swiftly to pause use.
-This pause gives scientists an opportunity to collect and study the data so they can determine causality, as well as appropriate and effective treatment.
+Despite the fact that the number of affected people was incredibly small, that the reaction was incredibly rare, the FDA and CDC acted swiftly to pause use.
+This pause gave scientists an opportunity to collect and study the data so they could evaluate safety concerns and develop appropriate treatment.

 Information is being shared in an unprecedented way.

 The pharmaceutical companies have been transparent with their process to build confidence in their vaccines.
 We know exactly what is in the vaccines (see the FAQ on vaccine ingredients), how many clinical trial participants experienced side effects, the age and ethnicity of trial participants, and even which vaccines were abandoned during the process and why.